FredHutch/DUX4-IFNg-ribosome-footprints/docs/02-ribo-seq-qc.md

 # Ribosome footprints quality control {#rpfs-qc}

-In this chapter, we assessed the quality of the ribosome footprints (RPFs) in several aspects by using Bioconductor’s _ribosomeProfilingQC_ package and the in-hoouse ad-hoc functions.
-The aspects include:
+In this chapter, we assessed the quality of the ribosome footprints (RPFs) using the Bioconductor's `ribosomeProfilingQC` package and custom-built functions.
+Our assessment covered four key aspects:

-Our assessment included the following:

-1. __RPF size__: We calculated the size distribution of the RPFs to ensure that most of them aligned with the expected size of ribosomes (26-29 nt).
+1. __RPF size__: calculating the distribution of the ribosome footprint fragments length to ensure that majority of the length aligned with the expected size of ribosomes (26-29 nt)
-2. __Translation start site offset enrichment__: We visualized the distance from the 5' end of reads to the start codon to determine the optimal offset for p-sites.
+2. __Translation start site offset enrichment__: determining the optimal offset for p-sites by computing the distance from the 5' end of reads to the start codon
-3. __P-sites and reading frames__: After determining the optimal offset, we estimated the p-sites coordinates of RPFs with the dominant length (26-29 nt) and verified that p-sites were in-frame around the start codon.
+3. __P-sites and reading frames__: verifying that p-sites were in-frame around the start codon
-4. __Trinucleotide periodicity on transcripts__: We generated a meta-gene p-sites coverage plot colored by reading frames to illustrate the trinucleotide footprint periodicity from the 5' UTR, CDS, to the 3' UTR.
+4. __Trinucleotide periodicity on transcripts__: examining the trinucleotide periodicity across transcripts using meta-gene p-sites coverage plots

-Following our evaluation of RPF and p-site quality, we profiled PRFs by counting p-sites on various genomic features (Chapter \@ref(profiling)).
-These features included the 5' UTR, 13 nt up/down-stream from the translation start sits, first coding exons, CDS, and the 3' UTR.

-The primary [script](https://github.com/FredHutch/DUX4-IFNg-ribosome-footprints/scripts/020-use_riboProfilingQC.R) used for RPF QC can be found here.
-Please note that we have not included BAM files in our repository, and therefore the code chunks in this chapter that involve BAM files could not be evaluated.
-As a result, the figures in this section were pre-generated.
+After evaluating the quality of RPFs and p-sites, we performed a comprehensive profiling of p-sites on various genomic features (Chapter \@ref(profiling)).
+These included the 5' UTR, 13 nt up/down-stream from the translation start sites, first coding exons, CDS, and the 3' UTR.
+The primary script used for RPF quality control is available at this [link](https://github.com/FredHutch/DUX4-IFNg-ribosome-footprints/scripts/020-use_riboProfilingQC.R).
+As we did not include the BAM files in our repository, which is required for the RPFs quality assessment, the figures and results presented here were pre-generated.

 ## Preparation
 The code chunk below loads the libraries: